yesint/QtGrace6/README_QTGRACE.txt

 - additions to the commands-dialog to extend the scripting possibilities (linear regression, creating of new sets and graphs)
 - increased the number of fit-parameters to 20 and a dialog to edit the parameter values; please remember that all parameter a0-a19 are usable as general purpose variables during all calculations
 - redesign of the file-output-dialog, separation of file-output from physical printer, adding a quick-selection-options to set the resolution
-- added the possibility to use libHaru (for pdf-output) and libFFTW3 (for better fourier-transformation) - either as dlls or statically compileable into QtGrace
+- added the possibility to use libHaru (for pdf-output) and libFFTW3 (for better fourier-transformation) - either as dlls or statically compileable into QtGrace (see below)
-- further extension of the preferences dialog (many things are now user-adjustable) - please use only where needed
+- further extension of the preferences dialog (many things are now user-adjustable)
 - file-import-selection-lines accept drag-and-drop now
 - dragging-and-dropping a Grace-project-file (agr) into the QtGrace-window now opens a separate dialog to let you either select to open the file or just extract single sets from the file
 - in data-set-operations there is now the possibility to restrict sets to regions and to swap columns of a set (like swap X- and Y-axis)